oliverleighthomas/oliverleighthomas.github.io/_posts/2023-06-11-6DOF-navmesh-week-3-dynamic-obstacles-and-pathfinding-updates.md

 The second change I needed to make was to my "GetNeighbors" function.
 As I originally was only functioning at the lowest level of subdivision, finding the neighbors of an octant was simply a matter of finding the adjacent octants in the octree array.
 Now, however, it was possible for neighboring octants to be within the same parent, or to be at different levels of subdivision compared to a given octant.

-Initially I spent some time attempting to address all the different edge cases one could encounter when trying to find the neighbors of a given octant, before realizing I had already prepared a simplier solution (EMDASH) finding neighboring octants by the location.
+Initially I spent some time attempting to address all the different edge cases one could encounter when trying to find the neighbors of a given octant, before realizing I had already prepared a simplier solution &mdash; finding neighboring octants by the location.
 I utilized my "GetOctantAtLocation" function, which already found the exact child that contained a point, so I could easily find octants within the same parent, as well as octants from different parents.
 I calculated an offset of the given octant's extent plus one, and then found the octants positioned at this offset in the six directions around the given octant.

 However, this revealed another edge case, which I had read about in the [paper mentioned in my last blog post](http://www.gameaipro.com/GameAIPro3/GameAIPro3_Chapter21_3D_Flight_Navigation_Using_Sparse_Voxel_Octrees.pdf).
 When an octant's neighbor is at a higher level of subdivision, there are actually several neighboring octants.
 In the following illistration, the octant "13" has only one neighbor, "2", beneath it, but four neighbors, "6", "10", "12", and a fourth hidden one, to its right.